 “We try and reply to every message within half an hour, sending basic information on the availability of choices."

 The organization is solely run by volunteers, mostly German and Polish women of all ages.
-“This is my office,” said Aleksandra, pointing to her phone when we met in a café in Schöneberg, in southwest Berlin in June.
+“This is my office,” said the volunteer, pointing to her phone when we met in a café in Schöneberg, in southwest Berlin in June.
 “This is where everything happens,” she said, scrolling through Ciocia Basia’s Facebook page.

 Agencja Gazeta/Jedrzej Nowicki/Reuters